smblott-github/chromi/README.md

 Dependencies
 ------------

-Dependencies include, but may not be limited to:
+To build the chromi extension locally, the dependencies include, but may not be limited to:

   - [Node.js](http://nodejs.org/)